 If you asked me directly in conversation which resort city is better to choose, I’d probably answer right away without too much thinking that Bodrum is a better option.
 However, that’s not the right answer.
 My opinion is based on things I like, you may be fond of something else.
 So this is why in this guide I will be objective and compare Bodrum and Marmaris as they are.
 And you decide in the end which one is going to be better for you and your family.

 At first glance, when checking photos and tours, these two destinations seem to be fairly similar and can seem to offer more or less the same things to see and do.
 Both of them gained worldwide fame and popularity for their picturesque landscapes of nature, clear azure sea, beautiful coastline, and a high level of tourist service.
 However, once you dig a bit deeper, you will find that Marmaris and Bodrum are actually quite different and offer different things to travelers.

 If you don’t have the time to include both of them on your Turkey itinerary, you will need to make the choice.
 And my Bodrum vs Marmaris guide will help you determine that.

-We have temporarily lived in Bodrum (and currently living in Istanbul) and spent a significant amount of time in Mugla province, visiting many Turkish villages, towns, and seaside resorts.
+We have temporarily lived in Bodrum during summer (before returning to Istanbul) and spent a significant amount of time in Mugla province, visiting many Turkish villages, towns, and seaside resorts.
 I know what unique things both of these cites have to offer and want to help you make the best decision for your Turkey coast trip.
 So let’s take a look!